Farmer-Markus/s25rttr-android/README.md

 	./build.sh assembleDebug

 To build debug or `assembleRel` to build release.
 I you want to build the release you need to look a bit deeper into the signing system of android apps good luck.
+You may need to accept some licenses using the sdk-manager.

 And please if you have errors -> [Open an Issue](https://github.com/Farmer-Markus/s25rttr-android/issues)